Medicare does not cover every cost of your hospital bill but Part A and Part B can significantly reduce your cost responsibility.

 When you become an inpatient that qualifies for Part A coverage, Part A may also pay for your expenses related to the facility’s emergency department before you were admitted as an inpatient.
 Part B may cover related ambulatory services, minus 20% coinsurance.

-If you stay in the hospital more than 90 days within a benefit period, you can use some or all of your 60 “lifetime reserve days,” which require you to pay $742 in daily coinsurance in 2021.
+If you stay in the hospital more than 90 days within a benefit period, you can use some or all of your 60 lifetime reserve days, which require you to pay $778 in daily coinsurance in 2022.
 Lifetime reserve days can be utilized over multiple benefit periods.

 After you have used your lifetime reserve days, Part A won’t provide you with any other coverage.

 A GoHealth licensed insurance agent can help you compare plans to meet your needs.
-A Medigap policy added to Original Medicare or a Medicare Advantage plan may help you with expensive coinsurance.
+A Medigap policy added to Original Medicare, or switching to a Medicare Advantage plan, may help you with expensive coinsurance.